Cost Of Living Calculator: How To Use It And FAQs

-If you’re looking to make a big move between cities or maybe just trying to gauge how much it would cost to move out on your own, it really helps to have an idea of how much things are going to cost.
+If you’re looking to make a big move between cities or maybe just trying to gauge how much it would cost to move out on your own, you’ll want to look at your current cost of living and compare it against the cost of living in the city you’re thinking of moving to.
 Our cost of living calculator can help with that and let you compare between any two cities.

 Cost Of Living Calculator: Compare By City

 To use our calculator, put in the city in which you currently live along with where you’re looking to move.
 Then input your current income before taxes.
-The calculator, relying on data from the Council for Community and Economic Research (C2ER), will show how much more or less you need to make to maintain your standard of living in the area where you’re considering a move.
+The calculator, relying on data from the Council for Community and Economic Research (C2ER), will show how much more or less you need to make to maintain your standard of living.

-There are also individual breakdowns for comparisons on the cost of groceries, housing, education, transportation, health care and other miscellaneous costs.
+There are also individual breakdowns for comparisons on the cost of groceries, housing, education, transportation, health care and other miscellaneous costs to give you a better idea of where your money’s going.

 You can think of cost of living as how much money you need to make to maintain your current standard of living.
 It’s most commonly used to compare cities and states to each other.